JoseDeFreitas/awesome-youtubers/contributing.md

 - The channel is focused on the technology and the youtuber also teaches about tech-related content.
 Examples of acceptable topics: JavaScript tutorials, web design, command-line cmdlets.
 Examples of not acceptable topics: freelancing as an illustrator, laws in the technology industry, personal finance tips, makeup, jokes.
 - It must be an entire YouTube channel (a youtuber).
 You can't add only one video or playlist.
 - The channel should be made up of content created by the Youtuber.
 Do not add channels that create playlists and add videos from other youtubers.
+- The channel must follow the [YouTube terms](https://www.youtube.com/t/terms) and any other rules provided by YouTube.
 - The channel must be primarily English.

 **_For awesome YouTubers in other languages:_** Please contribute to the corresponding language list located in the [other-languages folder](https://github.com/JoseDeFreitas/awesome-youtubers/tree/master/other-languages/readme-non_en.md).
 Rules still apply to non-english channels as well.)